Improving Intrinsic Exploration with Language Abstractions

 \subsection{NovelD}

-NovelD defines the intrinsic reward $r^i_t$ to be the difference in novelty between state $s_t$ and the previous state $s_{t - 1}$:
+NovelD defines the reward $r^i_t$ to be the difference in novelty between state $s_t$ and previous state $s_{t - 1}$:

 In the first NovelD term, $N(s_t)$ is the novelty of state $s_t$; this quantity describes the difference in novelty between successive states, which is clipped $> 0$ so the agent is not penalized from moving back to less novel states. $\alpha$ is a hyperparameter that scales the average magnitude of the reward.
-The second term is the \textbf{E}pisodic \textbf{R}eduction on \textbf{I}ntrinsic \textbf{R}eward (ERIR): a constraint that the agent only receives reward when encountering a state \emph{for the first time in an episode}. $N_e(s_t)$ is an episodic state counter that tracks state visitation counts, as defined by $(x, y)$ coordinates.
+The second term is the \textbf{E}pisodic \textbf{R}eduction on \textbf{I}ntrinsic \textbf{R}eward (ERIR): a constraint that the agent only receives reward when encountering a state \emph{for the first time in an episode}. $N_e(s_t)$ is an episodic state counter that tracks exact state visitation counts, as defined by $(x, y)$ coordinates.

-\paragraph{Measuring novelty with RND.} In MDPs with smaller state spaces, it is sufficient to track exact state visitation counts, in which case the novelty is typically the inverse square root of visitation counts \cite{strehl2008analysis}.
-However, in richer environments like ours where states are rarely ever revisited, NovelD proposes to use the popular Random Network Distillation (RND) \cite{burda2018exploration} technique as an approximate novelty measure.
+\paragraph{Measuring novelty with RND.} In smaller MDPs, it is possible to track exact state visitation counts, in which case the novelty is typically the inverse square root of visitation counts \cite{strehl2008analysis}.
+However, in larger environments where states are rarely revisited, we (like NovelD) use the popular Random Network Distillation (RND) \cite{burda2018exploration} technique as an approximate novelty measure.
 Specifically, the novelty of a state is measured by the prediction error of a state embedding network that is trained jointly with the agent to match the output of a fixed, random target network.
 The intuition is that states which the RND network has been trained on will have lower prediction error than novel states.